 Dear Colleagues,

-If you are interested in teaching a seminar in Spring 2022, please let your department chair and scheduler know, and then submit a Faculty Participation Form by Thursday, September 30.
-Senate faculty members who teach a Freshman and Sophomore Seminar as an overload will receive a $3,000 grant that can be used for anything related to their teaching or research.
+If you are interested in teaching a seminar in spring 2025, please let your department chair and scheduler know, and then submit a Faculty Participation Form by Thursday, September 19, 2024.
+Senate faculty who teach a 1- or 2-unit Freshman and Sophomore Seminar as an overload will receive a $3,000 grant that can be used for anything related to their teaching or research.

-To receive more information about Freshman and Sophomore Seminars or to brainstorm ideas, contact Aileen Liu, Director of Curricular Engagement Initiatives in the College of Letters & Science, at aileen.liu@berkeley.edu.
+To receive more information about the Freshman and Sophomore Seminar Program or to brainstorm ideas, contact Aileen Liu, Director of Curricular Engagement Initiatives in the College of Letters & Science, at aileen.liu@berkeley.edu.

 Sincerely,